Salt: In religion

 Salt has long held an important place in religion and culture.
 At the time of Brahmanic sacrifices, in Hittite rituals and during festivals held by Semites and Greeks at the time of the new moon, salt was thrown into a fire where it produced crackling noises.
 The ancient Egyptians, Greeks and Romans invoked their gods with offerings of salt and water and some people think this to be the origin of Holy Water in the Christian faith.
-In Aztec mythology, Huixtocihuatl was a fertility goddess who presided over salt and salt water.